daegalus/csrd/content.en/02-creating-your-character/04-focus.md

 **Ability Selection Guidelines**

-**Tier 1:** Choose a low-tier ability that inflicts additional damage when a character attacks using the focus’s particular fighting style, energy, or attitude, or when used against a chosen enemy.
+**Tier 1:** Choose a low-tier ability that inflicts additional damage when a character attacks using the focus's particular fighting style, energy, or attitude, or when used against a chosen enemy.
 Sometimes an additional low-power ability is appropriate, depending on the focus.
 For instance, a focus that grants proficiency in a special weapon might offer training in crafting tasks associated with that weapon.
 A focus that grants increased damage against a particular kind of foe might offer training in skills to recognize, locate, or just have general knowledge about that foe.
 A fighting style that involves fighting in a vicious or dirty manner might provide training in intimidation.
 And so on.

 If the focus is about fighting a particular enemy, additional secondary powers (more than might otherwise be offered) may be appropriate.
 Those either further enhance effectiveness against the chosen enemy, or offer broader but related abilities that give the character who takes the focus some functionality even when not fighting that enemy.

 **Tier 2:** Choose a low-tier ability that provides some form of defense using the weapon, weapon style, or chosen energy.
 If the weapon style is being especially good at fighting a certain kind of foe, the ability should be a defense against that kind of foe.
 Alternatively, the focus might offer another method for increasing damage within the chosen paradigm.
 Sometimes an additional low-power ability is appropriate at tier 2.
 If so, choose whichever
-low-power ability wasn’t gained at tier 1.
+low-power ability wasn't gained at tier 1.

 **Tier 3:** Choose two mid-tier abilities.
 Give both of them as options for the focus; a PC will choose one or the other.
-One option should inflict additional damage when using the focus’s fighting style, energy, or attitude, or when used against a chosen enemy.
+One option should inflict additional damage when using the focus's fighting style, energy, or attitude, or when used against a chosen enemy.
 That could be as simple as an ability that offers an additional attack of that kind.

-The other option should provide a method to temporarily neutralize a foe by disarming them, dazing or stunning them, slowing or holding them, or otherwise discombobulating them by using the focus’s fighting style, energy, or attitude, or when used against a chosen enemy.
+The other option should provide a method to temporarily neutralize a foe by disarming them, dazing or stunning them, slowing or holding them, or otherwise discombobulating them by using the focus's fighting style, energy, or attitude, or when used against a chosen enemy.

-**Tier 4:** Choose a mid-tier ability that further enhances the advantages provided by the focus’s paradigm.
+**Tier 4:** Choose a mid-tier ability that further enhances the advantages provided by the focus's paradigm.
 Often, this includes training in a particular kind of attack.
 Alternatively, the ability might increase the advantages provided by achieving a certain combat status, such as gaining surprise.

 **Tier 5:** Choose a high-tier ability that inflicts damage.
 Alternatively, if focused on fighting a particular kind of foe, this ability might give the character a chance to completely neutralize, destroy, blind, or kill a singular target of up to level 3 (or higher, if the focus is on a singular foe).